-As of January 1, 2013, the most recent actuarial valuation date, the projected unit credit actuarial cost method was used.
+As of January 1, 2014, the most recent actuarial valuation date, the projected unit credit actuarial cost method was used.
 The actuarial assumptions included a 2% investment rate of return, which is the rate of the employer's own investments as there are no plan assets and an annual healthcare cost trend of 8.4% initially, reduced by decrements to an ultimate rate of 5% in 2023.
+The inflationary impact assumption is 5%.
 The UAAL is being amortized as a level dollar over an open thirty-year period.

-OTHER POST-EMPLOYMENT BENEFITS REQUIRED SUPPLEMENTARY INFORMATION December 31, 2013
+OTHER POST-EMPLOYMENT BENEFITS REQUIRED SUPPLEMENTARY INFORMATION December 31, 2014